auth0/docs/articles/support/tickets.md

 ![Customer Reason](/media/articles/support/customer-reason.png)
         * After you make your selection, you can choose to answer some follow-up questions to further refine your request.
 You can also choose to skip this step by clicking the toggle.
 ![Follow-up questions](/media/articles/support/follow-up.png)
+    * **Enhancement/Feature Request** - You would like to suggested product improvements or enhancement requests
-    * **Billing, Payments, or Account Issues** - You are experiencing issues such as incorrect billing, charges to the incorrect account, and so on
+    * **Billing or Payment** - You are experiencing issues such as incorrect billing, charges to the incorrect account, and so on
-    * **Auth0 Service Feedback** - You would like to suggested product improvements or enhancement requests
-    * **Vulnerability Reports or Legal Issues** - You would like to report security vulnerabilities or legal questions
+    * **Compliance/Legal** - You would like to report security vulnerabilities or legal questions
-    * **Other** - You have a question that does not fall under any of the above categories
 ::: note
-Selection of severity is not available to Trial Tenants or those who have selected any of the following issue types: **Enhancement/Feature Request**, **Billing or Payment**, **Compliance/Legal**.
+Selection of severity is not available to Trial Tenant customers or those who have selected any of the following issue types: **Enhancement/Feature Request**, **Billing or Payment**, **Compliance/Legal**.
 :::
 1. Next, provide a clear summary of the question/issue in the **Subject** field.
 1. In the **Description** box, provide as much detail as possible about the issue.
 When writing in this box, you can style your text with [Markdown](https://guides.github.com/features/mastering-markdown) and preview what you have written by clicking on **Preview**.